-Your gynaecologist has suggested a diagnostic laparoscopy.
+Your gynaecologist has suggested a laparoscopy and dye test.
 However, it is your decision to go ahead with the operation or not.
 This document will give you information about the benefits and risks to help you to make an informed decision.